victorskl/yawsso/README.md

 yawsso -p dev
 ```

-- Then, continue with your normal tool.
+- Then, continue per normal with your daily tools. i.e.
+    - `cdk deploy ...` or
+    - `terraform ...` or
+    - `cw ls -p dev groups` or
+    - `awsbw -L -P dev`
-    - i.e. `cdk deploy ...` or `terraform ...` or `cw ls -p dev groups`, so on so ford...
+    - so on so ford...

 - To print help:
 ```commandline